19hours/sg-statutes/Acts/Road Traffic Act.md

 “bus service licensee” means the holder of a bus service licence within the meaning of the Public Transport Council Act (Cap.
 259B);

+“bus service operator licensee” means the holder of a bus service operator’s licence within the meaning of the Public Transport Council Act;

+[Act 37 of 2012 wef 01/06/2013]

 “licence” means a licence granted under section 111M;

 “licensee” means the holder of a licence.

 [4/2006 wef 01/04/2006]

-### Operating bus interchange without licence
+### Operating bus interchange or bus depot without licence

-111L\.—(1) No person except the Authority or a licensee shall operate any bus interchange.
+111L\.—(1) No person except the Authority or a licensee shall operate any bus interchange or bus depot.

 [4/2006 wef 01/04/2006]

+[Act 37 of 2012 wef 01/06/2013]

-(2) Any person who operates any bus interchange in contravention of subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 6 months or to both and, in the case of a continuing offence, to a further fine not exceeding $500 for every day or part thereof during which the offence continues after conviction.
+(2) Any person who operates any bus interchange or bus depot in contravention of subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 6 months or to both and, in the case of a continuing offence, to a further fine not exceeding $500 for every day or part thereof during which the offence continues after conviction.

 [4/2006 wef 01/04/2006]

+[Act 37 of 2012 wef 01/06/2013]

 (3) Notwithstanding anything to the contrary in the Criminal Procedure Code (Cap.
 68), a District Court shall have jurisdiction to try any offence under this Part and shall have the power to impose the full penalty or punishment in respect of any such offence.

 [4/2006 wef 01/04/2006]

-### Licence to operate bus interchange
+### Licence to operate bus interchange or bus depot

-111M\.—(1) Subject to the provisions of this Part, the Authority may, on the application of any person, grant a licence to that person to operate any bus interchange for such period as may be specified in the licence.
+111M\.—(1) Subject to the provisions of this Part, the Authority may, on the application of any person, grant a licence to that person to operate any bus interchange or bus depot for such period as may be specified in the licence.

 [4/2006 wef 01/04/2006]

+[Act 37 of 2012 wef 01/06/2013]

 (2) An application under subsection (1) shall be made to the Authority in such form and manner as the Authority may require.

 [4/2006 wef 01/04/2006]

-(3) A licensee shall be authorised under this Act to operate the bus interchange specified in the licence for the period specified in the licence unless the licence is earlier revoked, cancelled or suspended under the provisions of this Act.
+(3) A licensee shall be authorised under this Act to operate the bus interchange or bus depot specified in the licence for the period specified in the licence unless the licence is earlier revoked, cancelled or suspended under the provisions of this Act.

 [4/2006 wef 01/04/2006]

+[Act 37 of 2012 wef 01/06/2013]

-(4) The fee for a licence to operate any bus interchange shall be such amount as may be prescribed.
+(4) The fee for a licence to operate any bus interchange or bus depot shall be such amount as may be prescribed.

 [4/2006 wef 01/04/2006]

+[Act 37 of 2012 wef 01/06/2013]

 ### Matters to be considered by Authority in granting licence

 111N\.
-In exercising its discretion to grant a licence, the Authority shall have regard to the financial standing of the applicant and his ability to maintain and operate an adequate, satisfactory, safe and efficient bus interchange.
+In exercising its discretion to grant a licence, the Authority shall have regard to the financial standing of the applicant and his ability to maintain and operate an adequate, satisfactory, safe and efficient bus interchange or bus depot.

 [4/2006 wef 01/04/2006]

+[Act 37 of 2012 wef 01/06/2013]

 ### Conditions of licence

-111O\.
-In granting a licence, the Authority may impose such conditions as it thinks fit, including conditions relating to —
+111O\.—(1) In granting a licence, the Authority may impose such conditions as it thinks fit, including conditions relating to —

-(a) the extent, hours and general level of service;
+(a) the extent, hours and general level of service of the bus interchange or bus depot that is the subject of the licence;

+[Act 37 of 2012 wef 01/06/2013]

-(b) the maintenance and operation of the bus interchange and any equipment therein;
+(b) the maintenance and operation of the bus interchange or bus depot and any equipment therein;

+[Act 37 of 2012 wef 01/06/2013]

-(c) the safety and security of persons using or engaged in any work at the bus interchange;
+(c) the safety and security of persons using or engaged in any work at the bus interchange or bus depot;

+[Act 37 of 2012 wef 01/06/2013]

-(d) the maximum fees payable to the licensee by bus service licensees;
+(d) the maximum fee payable to the licensee for the use of the bus interchange that is the subject of the licence by —

+(i) any bus service licensee; or

+(ii) any operator of any bus service using buses registered whether within or outside Singapore and which ply between Singapore and Malaysia;

+[Act 37 of 2012 wef 01/06/2013]

-(e) the conditions and use of the bus interchange by employees, agents, tenants and contractors of the licensee, by bus service licensees and by members of the public; and
+(e) the conditions and use of the bus interchange or bus depot by employees, agents, tenants and contractors of the licensee, by bus service licensees and operators of bus services referred to in paragraph (d) and by members of the public; and

+[Act 37 of 2012 wef 01/06/2013]

-(f) the standards of performance to be complied with by the licensee in the maintenance and operation of the bus interchange.
+(f) the standards of performance to be complied with by the licensee in the maintenance and operation of the bus interchange or bus depot.

-[4/2006 wef 01/04/2006]
+[Act 37 of 2012 wef 01/06/2013]

+[Act 37 of 2012 wef 01/06/2013]

+(2) Without prejudice to the generality of subsection (1), conditions included in a licence to operate a bus interchange or bus depot may require the licensee —

+(a) to maintain any premises, structure or facility used for the purposes of, or which is otherwise reasonably necessary or incidental to, the smooth operation of the bus interchange or bus depot;

+(b) to prepare itself to deal with any plague, epidemic, fire, flood, earthquake or disaster (natural or otherwise) or any public emergency; and

+(c) to provide travel information systems and directional signs for the purpose of ensuring integration of the bus interchange with transport services and facilities and developments surrounding the bus interchange operated by the licensee so as to enhance passenger services.

+[Act 37 of 2012 wef 01/06/2013]

 ### Modification of licence conditions